dawidd6/action-download-artifact/README.md

-# Download workflow artifact Github Action
+# Download workflow artifact GitHub Action

 An action that downloads and extracts uploaded artifact associated with given workflow and commit.